chrisammon3000/aws-permits-pipeline/README.md

    ```

 ### Accessing the database
-Once the instance is running any SQL client can access the database on port 5432 using the parameters specified in `set_parameters.sh`.
+Once the instance is running any SQL client such as `psql` can access the database on port 5432 using the parameters specified in `set_parameters.sh`.
 To retrieve the endpoint:

    ```
    aws cloudformation describe-stacks \